ti-cortex-m4/demo-java-completablefuture/doc/article.md

    </td>
    <td>complete​(value)
    </td>
-   <td>completes this ’CompletableFuture’ with the given value if not already completed
+   <td>completes this `CompletableFuture` with the given value if not already completed
    </td>
   </tr>
   <tr>